 - Very demanding marked trails

-Definition easy marked trail means that trail is a comfortable path, that could be a long one or could go steep as well, but there are no parts on the trail where you would need the help of your hands to make a progress.
-If the trail crosses a steep and exposed slope, it should be wide enough that walking is safe and also a less experienced hiker would cross it without a problem.
+means that trail is a comfortable path, that could be a long one or could go steep as well.
+But there are no parts on the trail where you would need the help of your hands to make a progress.
+If the trail crosses a steep and exposed slope, it should be wide enough for safe walking.
+For example, less experienced hikers would cross it without a problem.

-Demanding marked trail means that on some places you would need the help of your hands to make progress in ascending and there could be some wired ropes for extra safety.
-It is suitable for experienced hikers and is marked also with a triangle.
+means that in some places you would need the help of your hands to make progress in ascending.
+There could also be some wired ropes for extra safety.
+Therefore, is suitable for experienced hikers and marked with a triangle.

 is the one where you need to use your hands for progression.
 That is via Ferrata route, so you would find a fixed wired rope where otherwise a use climbing rope would be needed.
 The use of a harness, helmet, and self-belaying system is very well recommended.
 Of course, that kind of trail is only suitable for very experienced hikers.
 It is as well marked with a triangle with clicks inside.

 A good and experienced guide with a wide knowledge of Slovenian mountains, wildlife, culture, and history is always a recommended company on your adventures, also on easy trails.
 Guides know what to do in case of an accident, know all the trails very well, and can give a huge surplus to your tour.